All about me…

 All about After the Playground…

 After the playground is a blog for mothers of older children/teens/young adults who are defining the next stage of motherhood and of their own lives.
 You will find my thoughts and useful information about family life, health (physical and emotional), fashion and beauty as they relate to ladies with children in high school and beyond.
+It’s somewhere that we can gather and chat now that we no longer linger in the playground after drop off!
+Here are the main categories:

 This is the blog that tells you why that was definitely not it.